AlexanderTaeschner/gnuplot/README.md

 Prerequisites:
 - Visual Studio 2017
 - CMake 3.8.0 or higher (note: downloaded automatically by vcpkg if not found)
-- `git.exe` available in your path
+- `git.exe` available in your path (note: downloaded automatically by vcpkg if not found)

 Clone this repository and the vcpkg repository (https://github.com/Microsoft/vcpkg.git), then run
 ```